Oral nirmatrelvir-ritonavir for COVID-19 in higher risk outpatients

 Standard of Care (SOC) for COVID-19 in the study country,

-very low average efficacy for approved treatments
+the United Kingdom, is very poor with very low average efficacy for approved treatments1.

 The United Kingdom focused on expensive high-profit treatments, approving only one low-cost early treatment, which required a prescription and had limited adoption.
 The high-cost prescription treatment strategy reduces the probability of early treatment due to access and cost barriers, and eliminates complementary and synergistic benefits seen with many low-cost treatments.